Skip to main content

 How Long is Alcohol Rehab?

-The length of your stay in alcohol rehab varies depending on individual needs and the severity of the addiction.
-Inpatient treatment programs typically range from 30 to 90 days, but some individuals may benefit from longer stays.
-At Sana at Stowe, we offer flexible treatment plans that can be adjusted based on progress and specific requirements.
+How long you stay in alcohol rehab depends on your needs and how serious the addiction is.
+Most inpatient programs last 30 to 90 days, but some people may need more time.
+At Sana at Stowe, we offer flexible plans that can change as you make progress.

 Sana at Stowe: Peaceful Recovery in New England